A-Hoblit/MNIST-Handwriting-ML/README.md

 This is a from-scratch C++ implementation of a few data analysis and machine learning algorithms.
-Tested on the MINST handwriting public data set.
+Tested on the MNIST handwriting public data set.

 1. K-means
 2. K-Nearest-Neighbors